Janet Iwasa: Career and research

 In 2006, Iwasa began working as a postdoctoral fellow under Jack Szostak with Harvard University and the Massachusetts General Hospital.
 In 2007, Iwasa worked as a teaching assistant at Harvard Medical School, in the "Visualizing Molecular Processes with Maya" course.
-She also worked with MASSIVE, adapting the video game physics engine to depict processes of nucleation elongation.
+She also worked with MASSIVE, adapting the visual effects software to depict processes of nucleation elongation.

 In 2008, Iwasa created illustrations and animations for a multimedia exhibit for the Boston Museum of Science titled Exploring Life's Origins.

 In 2008, she became a lecturer in Molecular Visualization for the Department of Cell Biology at Harvard Medical School.
-Her work with Joan Brugge and Michael Overholtzer furthered understanding of a newly discovered cellular process called endosis.
+Her work with Joan Brugge and Michael Overholtzer furthered her understanding of a newly discovered cellular process called endosis.
 Iwasa worked alongside researchers at the university to investigate the process.

 While working with Tomas Kirchausen, she created an animation on clathrin-mediated endocytosis, researching how clathrin triskelions operated and assembled on the inner surface of the plasma membrane to invaginate an extracellular particle.

 In 2010, Iwasa organized and taught a course on visualizing molecular and cellular processes with 3D animation in Porto, Portugal.
 In 2013, she joined the University of Utah School of Medicine as a research assistant professor for the Department of Cell Biology.
 She returned to Portugal in 2014 to teach a 3D animation workshop for scientific animation.
 In 2014, she also completed a project called Molecular Flipbook, a free, open-source software program designed to animate molecules.
 In 2016, Iwasa released a life-cycle animation on HIV.
 Her project used animation to illustrate the molecular mechanisms the virus utilizes to enter into and exit target cells.

+Iwasa is a TED senior fellow, and has spoken about animation in molecular biology at both TED and TEDx conferences.
+She has also contributed to TED-Ed.